 Once you make your appointment, you will need to have various materials ready to show that you are eligible, including proof of residency.
-Be sure to follow the directions given by the site you made the appointment to show proof of eligibility.
+Details on proof of eligibility, including for those with underlying conditions, can be found here.
+Be sure to follow the directions given by the site you made the appointment, as well.

 Before your appointment, complete the New York State COVID-19 Vaccine form: https://forms.ny.gov/s3/vaccine

-I need help getting to my vaccine appointment.
+I need help with transportation to my vaccine appointment.
 What are my options?